Russia fears sanctions on refineries, expects gasoline shortages

 A fuel shortage for Russia's drivers would be a politically damaging for the Kremlin.

-Zolotnikov said one way to avert the crisis was to increase gasoline imports from neighboring Belarus which currently run at 1.5 million tonnes a year.
+Zolotnikov said one way to avert the crisis was to increase gasoline imports from neighbouring Belarus which currently run at 1.5 million tonnes a year.

 In January-July, Russia increased shipments of gasoline from Belarus by a third, to 812,000 tonnes.